A photo of a harbor with two large container ships ready for unloading.

 A screenshot of a website with three time series plots labeled Spam Filter service latency, Spam filter throughput, and CPU load.
 Each plot starts with a high value, lowers slowly and then rises again over a 6 hour period.

-Dashboard showing latency and throughput of two instances of a service and CPU load of three machines over the last 12 hours, made with Grafana.
+A dashboard showing latency and throughput of two instances of a service and CPU load of three machines over the last twelve hours, made with Grafana.

 • Collecting telemetry: Complex systems often create a lot of telemetry in many forms and in many locations.
 In our blogging scenario, multiple instances of various components each export their own logs and metrics, in addition to hardware logs, and statistics produced by the remote-procedure-call library.
 Many infrastructure projects have been developed to collect and store such signals in a unified place for subsequent analysis.
 For example, Prometheus will regularly request updated metrics from all configured systems (pull design) and store them in a time-series database, statsd acts as a server receiving metrics from systems producing them (push design), Apache Flume provides a system to collect and aggregate log files at scale from many sources, and LogStash provides features to ingest signals from many different sources at scale and process them before passing them on for storage or analysis to a different system.
 The focus in the telemetry-collection phase is on moving large amounts of telemetry data efficiently and with low latency from many sources to a single place where telemetry can be analyzed.